Atlanta Beltline: Transit

-Usage issues

-In late January 2009, GDOT and Amtrak made an unannounced and last-minute filing with the Surface Transportation Board that would effectively block the northeast part of the Beltline, instead taking it for future intercity rail.
-However, this conflict was later resolved.

 Art

 Atlanta Beltline Art is the city of Atlanta's largest temporary public art exhibition that showcases the work of hundreds of visual artists, performers, and musicians along 9 mi of the Beltline corridor.
 The first exhibition was in 2010.
 There also is a considerable amount of spontaneous unofficial street art to be found throughout the Beltline ranging from murals to sculptures.